friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\missing_comma_in_tuple.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: """Should raise SyntaxError: invalid syntax"""
-       2:
-    -->3: a = (1, 2  3)
+       3: a = (1, 2  3)
                   ^^^^

     Python indicates that the error is caused by `3` written immediately after `2`.
     It is possible that you forgot a comma between items in a tuple, or between function arguments,
-    before the position indicated by ^.
+    at the position indicated by ^.
     Perhaps you meant to insert an operator like `+, -, *` between `2` and `3`.
     The following lines of code would not cause any `SyntaxError`: